cavallilab/meprdc/README.md

 ```
 svn checkout http://sourceforge.net/p/almost/code/HEAD/tree/branches/almost-2.2 almost
 ```

 _OR_

 A working installation of phaistos.
 Check out the latest version from the Sourceforge respository:
 ```
 svn checkout http://svn.code.sf.net/p/phaistos/code/trunk phaistos
 ```
-note that the inference module should be manually enabled via CMAKE, see phaistos manual for further details Please ensure that you have the modules enable which are required by the particular configuration file you wish to use - this information is available in the
+note that the _inference_ module should be manually enabled via CMAKE, see phaistos manual for further details.
+Please ensure that you have the modules enable which are required by the particular configuration file you wish to use - this information is available in the configuration file of interest.

 ## Details
 Almost scripts carry the suffix ".z" which referes to the internal scripting language zeta